Community Wellness Commitment

-Current tuition rates charges reflect the cost to deliver online and in-person instruction.
-The most significant cost is the salaries of faculty and staff, who have been working through the spring and into the fall to deliver the highest-quality educational experience possible and with the academic rigor expected at Virginia Tech.
-The campus disruption and the move to deliver classes online throughout the pandemic has increased the university’s costs.
-While the cost of instruction will continue to increase, the university’s Board of Visitors recently approved both a tuition freeze and an increase in student financial aid to help students and their families during this unprecedented time.
+Current tuition charges reflect the cost to deliver instruction regardless of modality (in-person, virtual, or a combination).
+The most significant costs of instruction are the salaries and benefits of faculty and staff, who have been working through the spring and into the fall to deliver the highest-quality educational experience possible with the academic rigor expected at Virginia Tech.
+The campus disruption and the move to deliver classes online have actually led to increased costs in many parts of the university.
+Though many personnel and technology costs have increased, the university’s Board of Visitors recently approved both a tuition freeze and an increase in student financial aid to help students and their families during this unprecedented time.

 Student Emergency Fund

 Through generous donations provided by many caring Hokies, the Dean of Students Office has been entrusted to manage a fund for students who find themselves in immediate financial need, due to no fault of their own.
 This means, any student currently enrolled at Virginia Tech can apply for a one-time grant to help during this trying time.